sal55/langs/mfeatures.md

 M will insert a call to a start-up routine in M's runtime module, to set up command-line parameters etc as global variables (nsysparams, and sysparams, the latter being an array of strings).

-main() can also be used as an entry point, but no special code is injected.
-(Used sometimes to create a minimal program.)
+main() can also be used as an entry point, especially if generating .obj files to be linked via gcc, as gcc will not recognise 'start'.
+(I previously stated that using main() will not cause init code to be executed, but that's not right.)

 ### The $init function
 If encountered in a module, it will be called automatically by start-up code.
 No 'global' attribute needed.
 However, because of non-determinate module import order, if such a routine depends on another $init function being called first, then this must be handled manually (with flags and direct invocation etc).